willcoliveira/cypress-base-project-UI-API/README.md

-# QOVER Business Case
+# Business Case
-QOVER Automation business case resolution PART 2 is using [Cypress](https://www.cypress.io/) as it's testing tool.
+This Automation business case resolution PART 2 is using [Cypress](https://www.cypress.io/) as it's testing tool.
 The API documentation is available [here](https://docs.cypress.io/api/api/table-of-contents.html).
 So, there are 2 ways of running tests using Cypress either using the UI or using the command line (script mode).

 #### How to install this project
 First of all it will be necessary to install and check node version in your machine.
 This is the only pre-requisite to run this project.
 So, in order to have npm and Node.js installed you can download and read the more instructions in [node](https://nodejs.org/en/download/).